Roland Chorus Echo RE-501

 How It Works

-• Tape delay with multiple playback heads and reverb
+• Tape echo with multiple playback heads, spring reverb, and sound-on-sound functionality

 Legacy & Evolution